What is a Rhinoplasty?

 Rhinoplasty, or a nose job, is one of the most commonly performed procedures by a facial plastic surgeon.
 With prior training as an ear, nose, and throat surgeon, Dr. Patel has spent thousands of hours learning about every aspect of the nose.

 Patients are typically interested in rhinoplasty to change the overall shape of their nose.
-Whether this is a reduction, rotation or narrowing of the width, understanding the function of the nose in addition to the architecture is a primary concern of Dr. Patel.
+Whether this is a reduction, rotation or narrowing of the width, understanding the function of the nose in addition to the architecture is very important.